What is a Product Journey Map and How to Build One

 There are many tools companies use to create journey maps.
 Here are the best 6:

-• UXPressia: their main focus is helping you improve customer experiences with your product.
-Asides from being a dedicated product journey mapping tool with several templates, you can also use this tool for your company employee onboarding.
+- UXPressia: their main focus is helping you improve customer experiences with your product.
+Aside from being a dedicated product journey mapping tool with several templates, you can also use this tool for your company employee onboarding.
 They also offer integrations with Slack and the design tool Marvel.

-• Miro: this is one of the popular product journey map tools.
-With access to many preloaded templates, an easy UI, and a dedicated focus on product education which makes it super easy for anyone to use.
+- Miro: this is one of the most popular product journey map tools.
+With access to many preloaded templates, an easy UI, and a dedicated focus on product education, it makes it super easy for anyone to use.

 Conclusion